UTNuclearRoboticsPublic/EnvEase/README.md

   (Or whatever other text editor you prefer)

   <li>Run the install script.
-This will place bash scripts in the location /opt/nuclearrobotics, install the nrgenv program to /bin, and place a configuration directory .nrg_env in your home directory.
-After running the install script, you may delete the nrg_bash directory.</li>
+This will place bash scripts in the location /opt/EnvEase, install the nrgenv program to /bin, and place a configuration directory .nrg_env in your home directory.
+After running the install script, you may delete the envease directory.</li>

-      ~/nrg_bash/install.sh
+      ~/EnvEase/install.sh

-  <li>To uninstall these features, run the uninstall script located in the nrg_bash directory.</li>
+  <li>To uninstall these features, run the uninstall script located in the EnvEase directory.</li>

-      ~/nrg_bash/uninstall.sh
+      ~/EnvEase/uninstall.sh

 </ol>

-## NRG Environment Configuration With nrgenv
+## Environment Configuration With EnvEase command-line tool

-After installation, you will have access to the ```nrgenv``` program which enables you to create and manage environment profiles from the command line.
+After installation, you will have access to the ```envease``` program which enables you to create and manage environment profiles from the command line.
 These profiles allow you to switch between different work contexts (projects, platforms, or toolsets) without editing your bashrc script.
 An example workflow is given below.

 <ol>
   <li>After installation, you will initially not have any stored environment configurations.
-Create one using the nrgenv tool.
+Create one using the envease tool.
 The new configuration file will be opened in your default text editor.
 Fill out the configuration per the comments in the file, then save and close.</li>

-      nrgenv add first_config
+      envease add first_config

   <li>Then set the newly created configuration as the active configuration.</li>

-      nrgenv set first_config
+      envease set first_config

-  <li>After setting a new active configuration, you must source your bashrc script before it will take effect.
-Conveniently, the included NRG alias set provides a command for this.</li>
+  <li>After setting a new active configuration, you must source your bashrc script before it will take effect.</li>

-      source_bashrc
+      source ~/.bashrc

-  <li>After sourcing the bashrc, you can check the active environment configuration.</li>
+  <li>After sourcing the bashrc file, you can check the active environment configuration.</li>

-      nrgenv show
+      envease show
 </ol>

 The variables you set in the ```first_config``` configuration file should be reflected in your bash environment going forward.
-You may go on to create more configurations for different work contexts, and switch between them as needed using ```nrgenv```.
+You may go on to create more configurations for different work contexts, and switch between them as needed using ```envease```.

 ### nrgenv Help
-You can view the full instruction set of ```nrgenv``` by running it with the help flag.
+You can view the full instruction set of ```envease``` by running it with the help flag.

 ```
-blake@blake-nrg-precision:~$ nrgenv -h
+$ envease -h
-usage: nrgenv [-h] {add,modify,cp,rm,rename,set,clear,list,show,verbose} ...
+usage: envease [-h] {add,modify,cp,rm,rename,set,clear,list,show,verbose} ...

-Manages NRG environment configurations.
+Manages environment configurations for ROS software development.

 optional arguments:
   -h, --help            show this help message and exit